 Time-Efficient: No additional time is wasted in waiting rooms to consult with doctors.
 Patients can receive prescribed care immediately after the consultation video call, reducing treatment time and ensuring timely services.

-Mobile Medical Records: With a telemedicine app, patients can track medical information and send records to other physicians or specialists for second opinions.
+Mobile Medical Records: With a best api’s to build a telemedicine app, patients can track medical information and send records to other physicians or specialists for second opinions.

 Flexibility: More than 20% of doctors and physicians work 60-80 hour weeks, according to a Doctor On Demand survey.
 However, the use of a telemedicine app can help promote flexible work and better work-life balance.
 Doctors are able to have better control over working hours and can react quickly to emergencies.